google/badwolf/docs/bql.md

 ```

 The above query would return all grandparents together with the name of their
-grand kids, one pair per row.
+grandchildren, one pair per row.
 In some cases it is useful to return a different
 name for the variables, and not use the biding name used in the graph pattern
 directly.
-This is achieved using the as keyword as shown below.
+This is achieved using the "as" keyword as shown below.

 ```
   SELECT ?grandparent as ?gp, ?grand_child as ?gc